jho9/jho9.github.io/index.md

 This page contains my projects and work see my [github](https://github.com/jho9).
 There is nothing special here at the moment but I will be populating this page!

 ### Current Projects
+**Patient Readmission Revisited with Model Interpretation and Ensembling**

 ### Previous Work and Publications
-Improving Portfolio Performance Using Attribute Selection and Combination September 2019, I-SPAN 2019, Naples, Italy, Co-Author
+**Improving Portfolio Performance Using Attribute Selection and Combination** *September 2019, I-SPAN 2019, Naples, Italy, Co-Author* [Link] (https://ieeexplore.ieee.org/document/8890520)
 •	Combined stock features in the form of ranks and scores to build and back test different portfolios
 •	Validated portfolio improvement from 8% to 20% on four out of five configurations using the team’s developed modification Analysis on Tweets using Machine Learning and Combinatorial Fusion